seita-f/DRF-Grading-Board/README.md

 # So what is this app?
-After user authorization, each user can make a thread and rate class/professor between 1 to 5 and write its reputations.
-Another user basically can find a thread in main timeline or using seaching bar.
+After user authorization, each user can make a thread and rate school/faculty/class/professor between 1 to 5 and write its reputations.
+Another user basically can find a thread in main timeline or using filter.
 They also can write comment in its theread as well.